f-rog/PrxGetter/README.md

 ***EXAMPLES OF USE:***<br>
 Example 1 :<br>
 > python PrxGetter.py -1<br>
-Doing this will only scrape and check the proxies from the original URL (HTTPTunnel.ge)<br>
+Doing this will only scrape and check the proxies from the original URL<br>
 Example 2 :<br>
-> python PrxGetter.py -2 http://pagefullofproxies.com -p<br>
+> python PrxGetter.py -2 http:// pagefullofproxies.com -p<br>
 Doing this will try to scrape the proxies from <<pagefullofproxies.com>> and print the progress.<br>

 ## Contributing